epfl-ada/ada-2023-project-deapdatadestroyers/README.md

 week 4. devolpe the website and finalize the analysis. \
 week 5. cleanup of the jupyter notebook, finish website and readme.

-Note: have meeting with the superviser each week.

 ## Contributions
 Haoyu Wen : Best Release date analysis, Part of Box office Causal analysis \